Betanure: History

 Betanure was frequently ransacked by Assyrians of the Tyari tribe, and it was reported that they looted the village on Good Friday for three successive years as punishment for the perceived Jewish complicity in the Crucifixion of Jesus.
 By 1914, as a consequence of the Kurdish and Assyrian raids, Betanure's population had decreased to 49 Jewish households.
 During the First World War, the village was completely abandoned as its entire population fled mainly to Amedi, Duhok, and nearby Kurdish villages, likely to escape the ongoing Assyrian genocide.
 At the war's end, the village's population returned, and was joined by refugees from Hakkari, including three Jewish families from Challa and four Church of the East families of the Tyari, who were resettled at Betanure by the British authorities in the early 1920s.

 Some of the village's Jewish population emigrated to British Palestine in the early 1920s and in 1935, most of whom settled at Jerusalem.
-Betanure was targeted by Zionist activists in 1946-1947, and eventually the entire Jewish community emigrated to Israel in 1951, by which time there were only 15 Jewish families still residing in the village.
+Betanure was visited by activists from the Jewish Agency for Israel in 1946-1947, and eventually the entire Jewish community emigrated to Israel in 1951, by which time there were only 15 Jewish families still residing in the village.
 Most of the Jews of Betanure who emigrated in 1951 settled at the villages of Nes Harim and Even Sapir, whilst some settled at Jerusalem and Maoz Zion.
 In the census of 1957, Betanure was inhabited by 29 Assyrians, and there were 15 families in five households in 1961.
 In 1977, the village was destroyed, with the exception of the cave of Elijah, and its population of 24 Assyrian families displaced, by pro-government militia as part of the government's ethnic cleansing of Assyrians in the area.

 Betanure lay in ruins until four houses were constructed by the Supreme Committee of Christian Affairs, and the village was inhabited by 15 adherents of the Assyrian Church of the East in 2012.